 - Details about your employment and income

-If you’re considering taking out a payday loan, familiarize yourself with the laws of Alberta to make sure you’re getting the best terms for your loan.
+If you’re considering taking out a payday loan, familiarize yourself with the laws in Alberta to make sure you’re getting the best terms for your loan.
 Be wary of unlicensed lenders and make sure to pay back your loan on time to avoid paying interest.
 Remember that there are better short-term financing alternatives than a payday loan, so compare your options before signing on the dotted line.